This article will help you:

 - Unlock users' passwords as an admin

-When logging into Checkr, you have the option to use your email address, or (if your organization allows it), to single sign-on (SSO) using GitHub or Google.
+When logging into Checkr, you have the option to use your email address, or to log in using your GitHub or Google account credentials (if your organization has enabled this functionality).

 Change or reset your password